If you have had your eyes and ears open at all in the last 5 years then you certainly would have noticed the lush, chill sounds of Lofi Music.

 The first is that it is the good old I-IV-V progression that got me through so many hours, no, years of guitar playing.

-The second things is the use of the dominant 7 chord in the minor key.
+The second thing is the use of the dominant 7 chord in the minor key.
 I use this all the time in my trailer music, specifically my neoclassical stuff because you get the mellow vibes of a minor key and the hard tension of a 7th chord.

 Winning!

-As before, if you find yourself using a dominant 7 chord you can utilise a b5 or a #5 to up the tension somewhat.
+As before, if you find yourself using a dominant 7 chord, you can utilise a b5 or a #5 to up the tension somewhat.

 GET THAT AUTHENTIC LOFI SOUND